andreipfeiffer/css-in-js/README.md

 #### Conclusions

 Compiled is a very promising library.
-Considering that it offers both atomic CSS, and it plans to support static `.css` extraction, with excelent TypeScript support and style co-location, it would be quite unique (having only [style9](#style9) as a direct competitor).
+Considering that it offers both atomic CSS, and it plans to support static `.css` extraction, with excellent TypeScript support and style co-location, it would be quite unique (having only [style9](#style9) as a direct competitor).

-Also, we cannot ignore that is has Attlasian supporting its development, which puts a (slightly) bigger weight on the confidence level.
+Also, we cannot ignore that is has Atlassian supporting its development, which puts a (slightly) bigger weight on the confidence level.

 The total bundle overhead is pretty small, the runtime library being quite light-weight.
 With static `.css` file extraction, this could potentially become even smaller.